 Assignment of Supervisors: Supervisors are assigned depending on several factors, including the match between the intern’s interests and training goals and supervisor’s expertise and WSH assignment.
 Drs.
-Kay and Klotzbach are primary supervisors on the Adult Acute Inpatient program and Dr. Rogers is the primary supervisor in the Forensic Emphasis primary rotation.
+Kay and Klotzbach are primary supervisors on the Adult Acute Inpatient program and Dr. Rogers is the primary supervisor in the forensic rotation.

 Program Philosophy, Training Model and Core Competencies: